 People choose to enter retirement for different reasons.
 They may have reached an age where continuing to practice has become impossible.
 They may have saved up enough money for retirement to carry and want to spend the next stage of their life relaxing at home or with family.
 Some people experience lifestyle changes, such as taking care of a loved one full time, that require them to retire.

 Whatever your reason for retiring, the process can seem challenging.
 Many people don’t start planning for retirement until they make the decision to close up their shop.
 They aren’t certain how to proceed or transition smoothly from an active practitioner to a retired dermatologist.
-DermCare Management can provide some advice and the next steps for retiring from the field.
+DermCare Management can provide some advice in creating a retirement plan for dermatologists and the next steps for retiring from the field.

 How to Retire From Dermatology